quantumlib/qsim/docs/tutorials/multinode/README.md

 method](https://en.wikipedia.org/wiki/Monte_Carlo_method) for [quantum
 trajectories](https://en.wikipedia.org/wiki/Quantum_Trajectory_Theory).

-To run multiple simulations, you can run the submit file `noise.sub`.
-The submit file is shown below.
-It is key to note that this is running  a `docker` container.
-Also, the `queue 50` command at the end of the file submits 50 separate instances of the container.
-Each simulation will be different due to the stochastic nature of noisy simulations.
-A typical analysis of the output would be a statistical study of the means and variations, perhaps looking for parameter ranges where circuits are particularly susceptible to noise.

 ### The noise.sub file

-To run multiple simulations, you can define a "submit file". `noise.sub` is an example of this file format, and is shown below.
+To run multiple simulations, you can define a "submit" file. `noise.sub` is an example of this file format, and is shown below.
 Notable features include:

 * `universe = docker` means that all jobs will run inside a `docker` container.